 Being aware is step one, and knowing what to do to reverse the situation is the next step.
-There are many professionals; integrative doctors, nutritionists and naturopaths that can help.
+There are many professionals — integrative doctors, nutritionists and naturopaths — who can help.

-4. Recolonise – using fermented foods, food based probiotics and prebiotics; and
+4. Recolonise – using fermented foods, food-based probiotics and prebiotics.

 5. Reconnect – by managing stress to help your body rest and digest.

-Add movement, sunshine, connection and clean water to this formula and you might find a ray of sunshine bursts through that hazy, tired anxious brain.
+Add movement, sunshine, connection and clean water to this formula and you might find a ray of sunshine burst through that hazy, tired anxious brain.

 Cyndi O’Meara is a nutritionist, best-selling author, real food advocate, international speaker, film maker (What’s With Wheat) and the founder of Changing Habits, an online holistic health destination offering wellness products, programs and guides to nourish yourself and your family.
 Passionate about empowering people to make simple and long lasting changes to their health, Cyndi offers life skills to eliminate unhealthy habits and motivate people to make smarter choices about the foods they are consuming.